 Travis Kelce keen to add Super Bowl ring to girlfriend Taylor Swift’s Grammy win

-Kelce is looking to make Super Bowl history with the Kansas City Chiefs this weekend.
+The sport star was speaking ahead of playing in the Super Bowl this weekend.

-Kansas City Chiefs tight end Travis Kelce wants to make sure his girlfriend Taylor Swift is not the only person in their relationship to bring silverware home this week.
+Kansas City Chiefs star Travis Kelce has said he wants to make sure his girlfriend Taylor Swift is not the only person in their relationship to bring silverware home this week.

-Pop star Swift created history on Sunday by becoming the first artist to win a fourth Grammy for Album of the Year for her Midnights release.
+Pop star Swift made Grammy history on Sunday night as the first person to win album of the year four times as Midnights triumphed in the category.

-It is Kelce’s turn to shine this week as he is part of the Chiefs’ squad who are gunning for back-to-back Super Bowl glory against the San Francisco 49ers.
+This week it will be Kelce’s turn to shine as he is part of the Chiefs’ squad gunning for back-to-back Super Bowl glory against the San Francisco 49ers.

 The 34-year-old, who has won NFL’s biggest match twice before, is keen to contribute to the trophies on the mantelpiece.

-“She’s unbelievable,” the Chiefs star tight end said at the Super Bowl’s ‘opening night’ in Las Vegas.
+“She’s unbelievable,” the Chiefs star tight end said of Swift at the Super Bowl’s ‘opening night’ in Las Vegas.

 Kelce’s relationship with Swift has brought more attention to the NFL in recent months and Kelce is embracing it.